fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 9 - Kinesis Streams/Lambda Integration - Integrate Lambda to Kinesis

 The people from the Monitoring Team said that they have identified a failure in getting the scoreboard computed and stored on DynamoDb.
-Our SysAdmin is friend of one of the rebels, and he got this tip from his friend: *"Check if the Lambda Function with the name Scoreboard is integrated to Kinesis.
+Our SysAdmin is a friend of one of the rebels, and he got this tip from his friend: *"Check if the Lambda Function with the name Scoreboard is integrated to Kinesis.
 If there is no trigger configured for the lambda function, that's the issue"*.

 ##### [Problem]
 The game data is ingested to the Kinesis Streams.
 Then, Lambda (the service) triggers a Lambda function every second, to make it consume the data from the Kinesis Streams.
 What happens to the consumed records depends on what is coded on the Lambda function.